FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/cbr_vault.md

 * `resources` - (Optional, List) Specifies an array of one or more resources to attach to the CBR vault.
   The [object](#cbr_vault_resources) structure is documented below.

-* `backup_name_prefix` - (Optional, String, ForceNew) Specifies the backup name prefix.
-  Changing this will create a new vault.

 -> If configured, the names of all automatic backups generated for the vault will use this prefix.

 * `tags` - (Optional, Map) Specifies the key/value pairs to associat